activepapers/activepapers.github.io/index.md

 Both ActivePapers implementations use [HDF5](http://www.hdfgroup.org/HDF5/) as the underlying storage format.
 An ActivePaper is thus an HDF5 file.
-Datasets in an ActivePaper can be consulted using many generic HDF5 tools, in particular [HDFView](http://www.hdfgroup.org/hdf-java-html/hdfview/).
+Datasets in an ActivePaper can be inspected using many generic HDF5 tools, in particular [HDFView](http://www.hdfgroup.org/hdf-java-html/hdfview/).
 HDF5 has the advantage of providing compact binary storage for large datasets and efficient access to them.
 This makes ActivePapers